Harley Davidson 96 Cubic Inch Engine Problems: What To Do

 7.Carburetor Problems

-A few common problems can occur with carburetors on Harley-Davidson motorcycles, including clogged jets, stuck pilot jets, and excessive idle.
-You may need to remove and clean the carburetor to fix these issues.
+A few common problems can occur with carburettors on Harley-Davidson motorcycles, including clogged jets, stuck pilot jets, and excessive idle.
+You may need to remove and clean the carburettor to fix these issues.
 If the issue persists, contact a mechanic for help.

 If your Harley-David has an excessively rich or lean fuel mixture, check the pilot jet for debris or other obstructions.
 Use a cleaning solution or wire brush to clean the jet if necessary.
 Also, adjust the fuel mixture screws on the throttle body to fine-tune the engine’s fueling characteristics.
 If your Harley runs rough or is losing power when accelerating, check the air filter for cracks and replace it if necessary.